 She earned an MBA in sustainable management from the Presidio Graduate School, where she focused on impact investing from both the structuring and funding sides of deal creation, a master’s degree in global trade, finance and international integration from the University of Denver, and a bachelor’s degree in politics and Latin American studies from the University of California, Santa Cruz.
 She lives in San Francisco with her family.

-As Vice President, Knowledge and Communications, Anjali leads content, technology, and communications strategy, leading Mission Investors Exchange's efforts to curate, synthesize, and create resources designed to help advance the field.
+As Vice President, Knowledge and Communications, Anjali leads content, technology, and communications & marketing strategy as part of Mission Investors Exchange's efforts to curate, synthesize, and create resources designed to help advance the field.

 In her work in the social sector, she most recently served as Director of Communications for JUST Capital, a nonprofit that measures how US corporations perform on the issues that matter most to the American public; and Director of Knowledge & Communications for Nonprofit Finance Fund, a nonprofit dedicated to improving the way money is given and used to achieve social impact.
 She was also an Americorps Vista Volunteer at the Massachusetts Housing & Shelter Alliance and has worked as a writer for leading museums and performing arts centers nationwide.

 Anjali is also a practicing visual and installation artist.
-Her work has been featured in venues including the Brooklyn Museum of Art, the Queens Museum of Art, and SXSW Eco Festival.
+Her work has been featured in venues including the Brooklyn Museum of Art, the Queens Museum of Art, and SXSW Eco Festival, where she received second place in the Place By Design competition.
 She holds an MFA from the Rhode Island School of Design and is a Fulbright Scholar in Fine Arts.
 Her work and artist C.V. can be viewed here.

 As an Associate, Knowledge and Communications, Laila is responsible for developing and executing communications strategy to support Mission Investors Exchange’s engagement activities.